 Cost: FREE with stipend support to offset attendance costs.
-You will also receive tools, resources, and follow up support for community based climate outreach including: mini-grants to support student led community climate resiliency projects and to attend a Climate Strong!
+You will also receive tools, resources, and follow up support for community based climate outreach including: mini-grants to support student led community climate resiliency projects and funding to attend a Climate Strong!
 Camp with a student(s) from your community.

 Join a growing network of teachers and educators who are engaging youth in culturally relevant climate leadership!
 Check out the 2019 Climate Strong!
 Institute Flyer for more information and help us spread the word about this great professional development opportunity!

 For more information contact institute coordinator Cat Techtmann at firstname.lastname@example.org.

 This Climate Strong!
 Initiative is a partnership with the Fond du Lac Tribal and Community College, University of Wisconsin-Extension, Great Lakes Indian Fish and Wildlife Commission, 1854 Treaty Authority, and Lake Superior National Estuarine Research Reserve, with funding through a NOAA Climate Resiliency Grant.